 Learn about Mental Health

-People are today more aware than ever of mental health.
-Some need a heightened understanding of mental health because they are dealing with mental health issues in either their work environment, or perhaps in their private life.
+People are more aware than ever of mental health and mental illness.
+Some people seek a heightened understanding of mental health because they are dealing with mental health issues in either their work environment, or perhaps in their private life.

 - People who work in health and wellbeing service industries may be dealing with people who have these issues (perhaps on a daily basis, perhaps only occasionally).